 There are still some risks however, even with the less obviously worrisome preservatives.
 Two commonly used substances are DHA (dehydroacetic acid, which despite its name, is not dried vinegar!) and benzyl alcohol, sometimes used in combination with DHA.
 If you would like to look at some scientifically-based comments about possible risks with these two preservatives, try here for DHA and here for benzyl alcohol.

 In the end, you just have to weigh up the relative risks of bacterial contamination against potential hazards from the preservative.
 And if you want to be certain you are minimising the risks, go for the "make it fresh, use it fast" approach, which is strongly advocated in a fascinating New Zealand book.
 Elizabeth Francke wrote "The Make Your Own Cosmetic and Fragrance Book for New Zealanders" in 1980.
 It is full of historical snippets and recipes.
 It also gently and humorously reminds us of the assorted madnesses surrounding female appearance.
 An updated version published in 2005 called "Make Your Own Cosmetics and Fragrances" is available from Raupo Publishing (part of Penguin NZ), ISBN 0790010038.
-I bought my copy of the original edition from The Book Lady, an online used book seller.
 The recipes are "from scratch" preparations and some require a certain amount of time and patience, but if you want plain, pure and natural, this is probably a good place to start.

 If you would like to try cosmetic manufacture using easily obtainable ingredients from an online seller, have a look at the GoNative website.
 This is a New Zealand business, which supplies individual ingredients such as essential oils, carrier oils, vegetable butters, waxes, and preservatives.
 They also provide ready-made bases for items such as body butters, moisturisers, lip balms and liquid soaps, and have a range of recipes and instructions.
 While making your own is cheaper than many commercial products, the costs are not negligible.
 At the time of writing, essential oils from this supplier are around $10 to $20 per 60ml, with some, such as pure rose oil, being up to $80 for 5ml.
 Carrier oils are mostly in the $6-$15 per 100ml range, waxes such as beeswax are around $6 to $12 per 100g, and preservatives, used in very low amounts, are $15-$20 per 100ml.